dgeb/ember-cli-addon-guard/README.md

 * `ember-cli-addon-guard` is only concerned with addons that are built for _run-time_.
 This is inferred from the directories and files present in each addon.
 Build-time-only addons don't need to be explicitly safelisted, as they do in `ember-cli-dependency-lint`.

 * `ember-cli-addon-guard` identifies addons uniquely by name and _cache-key_, not version, as explained above.

-* `ember-cli-addon-guard` will soon provide an option to namespace specific addons in order to allow multiple versions to co-exist at run-time without conflict.
-Thus, it will soon go beyond "linting" and assist with resolving conflicts.

 _Note from @dgeb: I'd be glad to contribute this fork back to Salsify or to the ember-cli org, wherever it can be most useful.
 Hopefully, a single, shared solution will be adopted by default for ember-cli projects, as is being discussed in [Ember RFC 464](https://github.com/emberjs/rfcs/pull/464)._